 After your palm is set in its new home, water it well.

-Areca palms prefer a well-draining soil mix with a pH of 5.5-6.0.
+I find that Areca palms prefer a well-draining soil mix with a slightly acidic pH of 5.5-6.0.

 A peat-based potting mix is typically a great choice.
-Peat is naturally acidic, so it will provide the lower pH that these palms enjoy.
+Peat is naturally acidic, providing the lower pH that these palms enjoy.

-If you’d like to make your own soil mix at home, combine the following:
+If you’d like to make your own soil mix at home, here’s my homemade recipe which works really well:

 - 2 parts peat moss